halfdane/dsedley/content/other/work_in_progress.md

 ## Books

 ### Ancient Greek theology
-book, based on 2014 lectures at Renmin University, to be published initially in Chinese
+based on 2014 lectures at Renmin University, Beijing, to be published initially in Chinese

 ### Plato's Phaedo